nechutny/subs/README.md

 subs
 ====

-Subtitle downloader for video files from opensubtitles.org
+Subtitle downloader for video files from opensubtitles.org.

+Article in czech language: http://blog.nechutny.net/?detail=10

 How use it?